maainul/Java/FeaturesOfJava.md

 ```
 A thread is like a separate program, executing concurrently.
 We can write Java programs that deal with many tasks at once by defining multiple threads.
-The main advantage of multi-threading is that it doesn't occupy memory for each thread.
+The rotateDigit advantage of multi-threading is that it doesn't occupy memory for each thread.
 It shares a common memory area.
 Threads are important for multi-media, Web applications, etc.
 ```
 ## 11. Dynamic